ePages-de/epages-docs/_posts/2017/2017-07-13-where-is-the-bug-in-my-microservices-haystack.md

 ## Outlook

-In an upcoming blog post in this series we will have a look at how we can enhance the JSON log events with even more helpful information for debugging, and how to investigate a request spanning multiple services, also know as **distributed tracing**.
+In an upcoming blog post of this series we will have a look at how we can enhance the JSON log events with even more helpful information for debugging, and how to investigate a request spanning multiple services, also known as **distributed tracing**.

 [docker]:                   https://www.docker.com/         "Docker container platform"